akimbo7/DiscordScrape/README.md

 ```
 Fetching guild members is only possible via discord's gateway.
 I was going to do this myself
-but ended up DisCum as I have no real knowledge of using discord's gateway - It was pointless
+but ended up using DisCum as I have no real knowledge of using discord's gateway - It was pointless
 me spending hours learning for a basic script I'm never going to use.
 ```